Page: 1 2 3 4 ()

 Domains: Clinical practice, Communication

-Part two of our five-part course on AMD looks at the physiology and examination of the macula area to identify AMD and other macula conditions.
-OCT images are explained to aid differential diagnosis.
+In the second part of this series, we explore the physiology and clinical examination of the macula to help identify AMD and other macular conditions.
+Emphasis is placed on the interpretation of OCT imaging to facilitate accurate differential diagnosis.

 Topics: AMD Series, Retina, Macula, NICE NG82, OCT, Drusen, Wet, Dry, Anatomy, Neovascular, Active, Inactive, Classification, Diabetes, CSR, Vein occlusion, Macular oedema, Vitelliform, Geographic atrophy, Reticular.